OpenBB-finance/OpenBB/website/content/terminal/guides/intros/stocks/tradinghours.md

 ---
 title: Trading Hours
-keywords: ["markets", "trading", "hours", "stocks", "time", "global", "world", "location", "open", "close", "exchange"]
+keywords: [markets, trading, hours, stocks, time, global, world, location, open, close, exchange]
-excerpt: "An Introduction to the Trading Hours menu, within the Stocks menu.
-This set of features displays the status of international markets."
+description: An Introduction to the Trading Hours menu, within the Stocks menu.
+This set of features displays the status of international markets.
 ---
 This set of features is for checking the operating status of markets globally.
 To access the Trading Hours features, enter `th` from the <a href="/terminal/guides/intros/stocks/" target="_blank" rel="noreferrer noopener">Stocks menu</a>.
 Alternatively, a user can access the submenu with absolute path navigation from anywhere in the Terminal: `/stocks/th`